CHAPTER XIV. OFFENSES AND MISCELLANEOUS PROVISIONSCHAPTER XIV. OFFENSES AND MISCELLANEOUS PROVISIONS\ARTICLE 1. GENERAL PROVISIONS

 ARTICLE 1.
 GENERAL PROVISIONS

-(a) There is hereby incorporated by reference for the purpose of regulating public offenses within the corporate limits of the City of Concordia, Kansas, that certain Uniform Public Offense Code known as the Uniform Public Offense Code for Kansas Cities, Edition of 2023, (hereinafter UPOC) prepared and published in book form by the League of Kansas Municipalities, Topeka, Kansas, save and except such articles, sections, parts or portions as hereinafter omitted, deleted, modified or amended.
-Not less than three (3) copies of the UPOC shall be marked or stamped “Official Copy as adopted by Ordinance No. 2023-3202,” with all sections or portions thereof intended to be omitted, deleted, modified or amended clearly marked to show any such omission, deletion, modification or amendment and to which shall be attached a copy of said incorporating ordinance, and filed with the City Clerk to be opened to inspection and available to the public at all reasonable hours.
+(a) There is hereby incorporated by reference for the purpose of regulating public offenses within the corporate limits of the City of Concordia, Kansas, that certain Uniform Public Offense Code known as the Uniform Public Offense Code for Kansas Cities, Edition of 2024, (hereinafter UPOC) prepared and published in book form by the League of Kansas Municipalities, Topeka, Kansas, save and except such articles, sections, parts or portions as hereinafter omitted, deleted, modified or amended.
+Not less than three (3) copies of the UPOC shall be marked or stamped “Official Copy as adopted by Ordinance No. 2024 -3224,” with all sections or portions thereof intended to be omitted, deleted, modified or amended clearly marked to show any such omission, deletion, modification or amendment and to which shall be attached a copy of the incorporating ordinance, and filed with the City Clerk to be opened to inspection and available to the public at all reasonable hours.
 The police department, municipal judge and all administrative departments of the city charged with enforcement of the ordinance shall be supplied, at the cost of the city, such number of official copies of the UPOC, similarly marked, as may be deemed expedient.

 (b) Omissions and Amendments to UPOC.

-(1) No Implied repeal of Concordia Code Provisions: All Concordia Code provisions concerning wrongful acts, public offenses or misdemeanors not specifically repealed hereby shall remain in full force and effect, and all offenses, misdemeanors or wrongful acts regulated and penalized by any such provision or section of the Concordia Code shall remain in full force and effect and shall be construed and adjudicated in accordance with the provisions of the Concordia Code.
+(1) No Implied repeal of Concordia Code Provisions: All Concordia Code provisions concerning wrongful acts, public offenses or misdemeanors not specifically repealed hereby shall remain in full force and effect, and all offenses, misdemeanors or wrongful acts regulated and penalized by any such provision or section of the Concordia Code shall remain in full force and effect and shall be construed and adjudicated in accordance with the provisions of the Concordia Code..

 (2) Specific amendments or additions: None.